35 From 00: My Favorite Films From The Year 2000

 I am now a blogger.
 And gone now is any semblance of a real life.

 For me, I found this flick to be, by far, the second funniest film in the movie genre of the sublimely funny hick flick.
 And yes, that is a movie genre.
 Unfortunately, there are only two movies that make up this genre-specific category so far (the Coen Brothers' Raising Arizona being the other one).
-However, don't let it's last place position in this burgeoning list fool you... that takes nothing away from the fact that O Brother Where Art Thou?, in its own distinctive manner, is a movie that can truly be referred to as bonafide.
+However, don't let its place position in this burgeoning list fool you... that takes nothing away from the fact that O Brother Where Art Thou?, in its own distinctive manner, is a movie that can truly be referred to as bonafide.

-Back when the world of cinema was still in it's infancy, how could a director make a film about a vampire at a time when the first CGI special effects won't make an appearance for yet another 70 years?
+Back when the world of cinema was still in its infancy, how could a director make a film about a vampire at a time when the first CGI special effects won't make an appearance for yet another 70 years?

 Easy.

-Ā It used to be that if I said everyone knows the story about the problems that this movie had with copyrights, then I would be speaking the truth.
+It used to be that if I said everyone knows the story about the problems that this movie had with copyrights, then I would be speaking the truth.
 But since the beginning of the New Millennium, and the shortening of attention spans of audiences since then, it appears that the number of cinephiles i.e. movie fans who were actually knowledgeable about older films, have been diminishing at quite an alarming rate.
-Therefore, thereā€™s a pretty good chance that there are quite a few people out there who do not know the story behind Nosferatu and why the names have been changed despite that this is a film adaptation (the very first film adaptation as a matter of fact) of the Dracula novel.
+Therefore, thereâs a pretty good chance that there are quite a few people out there who do not know the story behind Nosferatu and why the names have been changed despite that this is a film adaptation (the very first film adaptation as a matter of fact) of the Dracula novel.

-Ā Basically what it boils down to is that the makers of this early silent celluloid venture into the bloodsucking genre never bothered attaining the rights or even the approval of estate of Bram Stoker, the writer of the novel which first introduced the world to the king of all vampires, Count Vlad Dracula.
+Basically, what it boils down to is that the makers of this early silent celluloid venture into the bloodsucking genre never bothered attaining the rights or even the approval of estate of Bram Stoker, the writer of the novel which first introduced the world to the king of all vampires, Count Vlad Dracula.
 So, instead of calling the lead character Dracula, they ended up, giving him the title of count or lock, and then proceeded to give different names to the other lead characters, but still continue to portray the plot almost exactly as in the book.
-Consequentially, this lead the lawyers of the Stoker estate to issue a cease and desist order against the movie, even after it had been released and was a success.
+Consequentially, this lead the lawyers of the Stoker estate to issue a cease-and-desist order against the movie, even after it had been released and was a success.
 This in turn, led to a court order in which all copies of Nosferatu were to be confiscated and destroyed.
 For a long time, this was considered a lost film of the silent era.
 Luckily, a few prints survived, and it was eventually allowed to be distributed again, and now considered an influential masterpiece of not just the horror genre, but also of overall cinema in general.

 With it's portrayal of the moral bending temptations that tend to lure earnest go-getters into stretching the laws of their field to the breaking point, Boiler Room is basically a poor man's (pun nonintentional) version of Wall Street (the movie, not the actual street).
 To the extent that the primary characters in this film live by the famous quote of that film, which is that "Greed is good".